-A lot can happen in a week .
-Last week Youtube and Hulu where in competition seeking out UK broadcasters content offering them in some cases 70% of ad revenues for broadcasters content to be hosted on each of there respective platforms.
+A lot can happen in a week.
+Last week YouTube and Hulu where in competition seeking out UK broadcasters content offering them in some cases 70% of ad revenues for broadcasters’ content to be hosted on each of their respective platforms.
 Then yesterday Microsoft announces it intends to launch another streaming service later this month.
-Pandora founder Tim Westegren is pushing its users to lobby congress to ensure traditional radio pay comparable performance royalties to web radio.
-And finally PRS for music announces that Steve Porter it’s CEO is stepping down.
+Pandora founder Tim Westergren is pushing its users to lobby congress to ensure traditional radio pay comparable performance royalties to web radio.
+And finally, PRS for music announces that Steve Porter it’s CEO is stepping down.
 What a week.

 What is the significance of all of the aforementioned you may ask?
-Well firstly if Youtube and Hulu can offer broadcaster 70% of there advertising revenue to secure hosting and delivery rights then what was the problem with the previous streaming rates of 0.022 per stream in the UK?
-Perhaps the pressure exerted by Youtube on the music industry was unfounded and exaggerated.
-For a base level PRS must feel ripped off now that they know the types of deals Hulu and Youtube have been offering UK broadcasters?
+Well firstly if YouTube and Hulu can offer broadcaster 70% of their advertising revenue to secure hosting and delivery rights then what was the problem with the previous streaming rates of 0.022 per stream in the UK?
+Perhaps the pressure exerted by YouTube on the music industry was unfounded and exaggerated.
+For a base level PRS must feel ripped off now that they know the types of deals Hulu and YouTube have been offering UK broadcasters?

 Drilling down further, surely it is now obvious that the case for lower streaming rates lobbied by all the streaming services may have been over egged?
 If as a business you can afford to give away 70% of advertising revenue received to content partners then obviously there has to be margin to also include fair and equitable streaming rates?
 Or has the recent lowering of these streaming rates now led to these large streaming services incorporating the larger margins they have been granted by PRS into their own profit at the expense of rights holders and artists?
 Food for thought anyway.

-On the flip side, Pandora Founder Tim Westegren has always been pushing the line that European streaming rates were non-viable.
+On the flip side, Pandora Founder Tim Westergren has always been pushing the line that European streaming rates were unviable.
 He has always had a valid point especially in terms of the United States where the issue of parity between online radio and terrestrial radio is immense.